Types of shrub

 Landscaping

-The answer to 'types of shrub' is that there are many different varieties of shrubs that can be used in landscaping.
-Shrubs are woody, perennial plants that are generally smaller than trees and have multiple stems.
-Some common types of shrubs include evergreen shrubs like boxwood and holly, deciduous shrubs like azalea and hydrangea, and flowering shrubs like rose and lilac.
+The answer to 'types of shrub' is that there are many different types of shrubs that can be used in landscaping.
+Shrubs are woody, perennial plants that are generally smaller than trees and have multiple stems growing from the ground.
+Some common types of shrubs include evergreen shrubs like boxwood and holly, flowering shrubs like azalea and hydrangea, and deciduous shrubs like spirea and viburnum.

 Step-by-Step Guide